Ahm1027/Realtime-Payload-Based-IDS/README.md

-# Realtime-Payload-Based-IDS
+# Three Tier PCA
-__Explanation and Implementation for RePIDS Models given by Aruna Jamdagni__
+__Three tier iterative feature selection engine for web payload analysis given by Aruna Jamdagni__
-It uses three tier iterative feature selection engine for web payload analysis Iterative feature selection engine utilizes Principle Component Analysis for dimensionality reduction Reduced features can then be used and compared in MD mappings for more accurate and realtime results
+Iterative feature selection engine utilizes Principle Component Analysis for dimensionality reduction Reduced features can then be used and compared in MD mappings for more accurate and realtime results